karina6188/data-structures-and-algorithms-c-/Data-Structures/LinkedListImplementation/README.md

 toString(): takes in no arguments and returns a string representing all the values in the Linked List.

+## Approach
+insert(): check if the linked list is empty.
+If yes, add the new node to the Head of the linked list.
+If the linked list has nodes with values, assign a temporary node to the Head of the linked list.
+Then assign the Head to be the new node and Head.Next to be the temporary node (which is the original Head of the linked list).
+Big O: O(1).

+includes(): check if the linked list is empty.
+If yes, return false.
+If the linked list has nodes with values, use while loop to traverse the nodes and if the node data is equal to the value.
+If found, return true, otherwise return false.
+Big O: O(n).

+toString(): check if the linked list is empty.
+If yes, return a string says the linked list is empty.
+If the linked list has nodes with values, use while loop to traverse through the nodes.
+Declare a string variable to store all the node values.
+For every single node, add the node value to the string variable.
+Once the end of the linked list is reached, return the string variable which contains all the node values from the first node to the last node.
+Big O: O(n).

 ## Getting Started
 Clone this repository to your local machine.